imamchishty/spring-boost/README.md

 - **Rest** - Spring controllers are here.

 - **Domain** - domain layer, for example repos/entities sit here (as should your core logic).

-## Edge Services

-Bundled in the cloud-servers folder you'll see the following servers (each with a run.sh script):

-* cloud-config - spring cloud config, runs on port 8070, please see the application.yml for some useful tips.

-* cloud-eureka - netflix eureka (service registration & discovery), run on port 8071, the application.yml in rest module points to this.

-* cloud-turbine - netflix central dashboard, runs on port 8073.

-* cloud-zuul - API gateway, see the bootstrap.yml file (in the cloud-zuul folder) for examples.
-By default it blocks /admin and permits /api/**.

-At the root of the cloud-servers folder you'll see a pom.xml, this allows you to control the version of spring-cloud-parent for the servers, currently set to BRIXTON.
-It is useful to have these servers running locally when developing.
-In order to use these with the rest module you'll need to make a few changes, described in the rest module properties section later.

 ## Exception Module